Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 How To Say I Love You In Japanese

-Anyways, in this blog post I’m gonna give you a short break down of the anime/drama clips used in my video.
+And in the blog post below I’m gonna give you a short break down of all the anime/drama clips used in my video.
 Don’t worry too much if you don’t understand every little detail about how all this stuff works because I will go over all of it again in future posts and videos.
 So without further ado here you go…

 Video clips